kotasaritha64/my-java-notes/Hibernate_Notes.md

 Whether you are a Java developer starting with ORM frameworks or someone looking to enhance their understanding of Hibernate, JPA, and Spring Data JPA, this article aims to provide valuable insights and comparisons to help you navigate the complexities of managing persistence in your Java applications.

 Let’s begin by examining each framework in detail and uncovering the unique characteristics that set them apart.

-By the way, if you are new to Spring Framework and want to learn Spring in depth and looking for resources then you can also checkout following online courses:

-Spring Master Class — Beginner to Expert
-Spring & Hibernate for Beginners
-Learn Spring: The Certification Class
-Master Microservices with Spring Boot and Spring Cloud All of these are top rated courses to learn Spring framework in depth but if you need free resources you can also checkout these free Spring framework courses:

-Top 10 Free courses to learn Spring Framework for Java developers Hello guys, I have been sharing a lot of resources like books and courses recently and when I published my list of Top… medium.com

 **1. Hibernate: **A Robust ORM Framework
 Along with Spring framework, Hibernate is probably the most popular Framework for Java developers.
 Hibernate is a powerful and widely-used ORM framework that provides an extensive set of features for mapping Java objects to relational databases.